-I grew up in Abbotsford and I was able to work with a local potter, Herman Venema, who encouraged my interest.
+I grew up in the Abbotsford area and was able to work with a local potter, Herman Venema, who encouraged my interest.
 My training took me to Georgian College in Ontario, where I studied with a British potter, Roger Kerslake.
 After school finished, I set up a pottery and ran a retail pottery store in Ft.
 Langley for a couple of years.
 I then travelled, and finished a degree at SFU.
 Val and I met and got married and we raised two amazing daughters.

 I worked at Greenbarn Potters Supply for 20 years while the kids grew up, the last 15 years as manager.
 We supplied potters in BC with clay, kilns, and all the supplies they needed.
 I enjoyed my time there and really liked the customers and staff.
 Working with Stan Clarke, who started Greenbarn in the early 1970's, was particularly enjoyable.
 Stan was a great guy, friendly with everyone and very generous with his time and knowledge.

-Now, that the kids are older, I am able to spend more time in the pottery studio and Val and I can attend farmers markets and shows together.
-All pieces are made by hand in our workshop here in the Fraser Valley, on the west coast of Canada.
+Now, that the kids are older, I am able to spend time in the studio and Val and I attend farmers markets and shows.
+We enjoy meeting everyone and doing the markets together.